CD player buying guide

 Usually these components are housed in a single chassis — that’s what we mean when we use the term “CD player.”
 But they can be separate components in a high-end system.
 So if you buy a CD transport you’ll need a separate DAC to handle the digital decoding.

 You could connect the transport digitally to a receiver or amp with a built-in DAC.
 But most folks prefer to buy a separate high-performance DAC.
 Read our DAC buying guide to learn more about these devices.

 All Blu-ray and DVD players can also play CDs.
 But CD players are designed purely for audio playback.
 No video processing means every part is designed for high-quality sound.
 Blu-ray players, which must be connected to a TV, aren’t a good fit for a music-only system.

 If you’ve got CD-Rs or CD-RWs that you’ve burned, make sure you get a player that can handle them.
 Most CD players have no trouble with these formats.

 If you own any SACDs, be sure to find a player that has the ability to decode the high-resolution audio layer.
 Most SACDs will play in any CD player, but you’ll need a compatible player to unlock the best sound quality.
-Some universal players offer SACD compatibility, including the Oppo above, as well as most Sony players.
+Some universal players offer SACD compatibility.

 What makes one CD player sound better than another?